google/wireit/README.md

 3. [1] and [2] for all parent directories, recursively.

-If you have a task that you're sure doesn't depend on `node_modules/`, then you can remove this automatic dependency by adding `-npm` to the task's `dependencies` (in general, a `-` minus-sign prefix means "remove").
+If you have a task that you're sure doesn't depend on `node_modules/`, then you can remove this automatic dependency by setting `"npm": false`.
 This will prevent this task from running needlessly every time you change your NPM dependencies.